boldbi/bold-bi-docs/docs/working-with-data-sources/connection-settings/enable-disable-connections.md

 1. Click the **Settings** icon in the left pane and select the  **Connectors** tab.
     ![Page view](/static/assets/working-with-datasource/images/enable-disable1.png)

-2. You can enable and disable a particular connector from the selected category.
+2. You can enable or disable a particular connector from the selected category.
       ![Page view](/static/assets/working-with-datasource/images/enable-disable2.png)

-3. When you want to enable or disable all connectors from the particular category, click the checkbox in the category's right corner.
+3. To enable or disable all connectors from a specific category, click the checkbox in the category’s right corner.

     ![Page view](/static/assets/working-with-datasource/images/enable-disable3.png)

 4. Click Save.
-If you proceed without saving the configuration, you will not see the changes on data sources page.
+If you proceed without saving the configuration, you will not see the changes on the data sources page.

     ![Page view](/static/assets/working-with-datasource/images/enable-disable4.png)

-> **Note:** Enable and disable data source connector support is available in On-Premises Deployment but not in Syncfusion Managed Cloud Server.
+> **Note:** The support for enabling and disabling data source connectors is available in On-Premises Deployment, but not in Syncfusion Managed Cloud Server.